Geospatial Data Science for Public Health Surveillance

 We developed a neural network model for dengue forecasting.
 The model accounts for complex delayed and non-linear effects of climate variables, and spatial information to obtain improved predictions of future dengue cases

-Chen and Moraga.
-BMC Public Health, 2025
+Chen and Moraga, BMC Public Health, 2025

 Weekly dengue incidence rate (cases per 100K) in 27 Brazilian states